Deciding on a Point of View for Your Story

 A few additional suggestions for writing multi-PoV novels

 This is where all of the work you did back in planning stage really begins to pay off.
-Because you are going to need to possess a strong grasp your characters’ life histories and worldviews, as well as the things that are important to them, before you can write convincingly from their perspectives.
-This means you need to have a good idea of how each viewpoint character thinks and processes the world around them, their core personality, what they tend to pay attention to, habitual responses, etc.
+Because you are going to need to possess a strong grasp of your characters’ life histories and worldviews, as well as the values and goals that are important to them, before you can write convincingly from their perspectives.
+This means that you need to have a good idea of how each viewpoint character thinks and processes the world around them, their core personality, what they tend to pay attention to, habitual responses, etc.

 - One character possesses critical information the others do not.